CHANGING THE CONVERSATION for People Living With Diabetes

 Even with all of these challenges, Emery believes living with diabetes has made her stronger and braver.
 She continues to grow in confidence, learning how to manage diabetes while still living life with joy and energy.

 Outside of diabetes, Emery is full of curiosity and determination.
-She is learning Spanish as a second language, and she enjoys gymnastics, swimming, spending time with family and friends, and going to diabetes camp.
+She is learning Spanish as a second language, and she enjoys gymnastics, swimming and spending time with family and friends.

 Emery is modeling in the Pump Couture Fashion Show to raise awareness, challenge stigma, and support D-Camps.
 Her message is simple, powerful, and full of heart.
 It is okay to have diabetes, and it can make you stronger.